bagenigilbert/ersonal..Movie-Recommendation-app-project/README.md

 3. Make your changes and commit them: `git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature/my-feature`
 5. Submit a pull request

+## Author

+Name: Gilbert Bageni
+Email: gilbertwilber0@gmail.com

+Feel free to reach out with any questions or suggestions!